18 Things Football Fans Need to Do in Europe

 2 Go to Belushi’s Bars, the Home of International Sports

-Budweiser has actually named Belushi’s one of its top 4 places to watch the World Cup in London this year.
+Budweiser has actually named Belushi’s one of its top 4 places to watch the World Cup in London - and now the World Cup is over, watch the new football season kick off at this epic sports bar.
 And there happens to be Belushi’s bars all over Europe including London, Paris, Barcelona, Amsterdam and Berlin.
 The cheap drinks, epic burgers and enormous screens at Belushi’s are all reasons why this place is a firm favourite amongst students, travellers and locals to watch big sporting games.
 It’s the Home of International Sports after all.

 The best thing about Belushi’s is the international crowd: watch the game with people from all over the world.
-In London’s Belushi’s Dugout in London Bridge you can hire out private caves to watch all the matches stocked with sofas, Playstations, fridges and TVs; the ultimate World Cup experience.
-For the World Cup, Belushi’s have special deals and a Bud Hour at the end of every last match of the day!
-Think Budweiser buckets, Bud beer pong and bottles upon bottles of Bud.
+In London’s Belushi’s Dugout in London Bridge you can hire out private caves to watch all the matches stocked with sofas, Playstations, fridges and TVs; the ultimate football experience.

 3 The Camp Nou Experience in Barcelona